Lawrence Osborne: Reception

-A novel, The Ballad of a Small Player, was published by Hogarth in spring 2014 to considerable critical acclaim, both in the United States and the United Kingdom.
+His second novel, The Ballad of a Small Player, was published by Hogarth in spring 2014.
 The New York Times selected it as one of its 100 Notable Books of 2014.
 NPR also included it in its Year's Best Books of 2014.
 Paul French in the Los Angeles Review of Books wrote that "Osborne's novel is the best on contemporary China since Malraux's."
 Neel Mukherjee picked it as one of his Books of the Year in The New Statesman.
-In the London Sunday Times, Robert Collins wrote: "A modern Graham Greene.... into this relatively quiet period for British fiction, someone remarkable and unexpected has emerged fully armed with a formidable, masterly grip on the British novel.
-At precisely the point where most novelists start to show signs of flagging, Osborne has hit his creative, fictional stride...and has arrived as a thrilling, exceptional talent in British fiction's landscape."

-His third novel, Hunters in the Dark, was published by Hogarth in May 2015 and received glowing reviews on both sides of the Atlantic.
+His third novel, Hunters in the Dark, was published by Hogarth in May 2015 and received glowing reviews.
 Arifa Akbar, literary editor of The Independent in London, selected it as one of her 15 Best Novels of 2015, and the novel was notably praised by Neel Mukerjee in The Guardian and by Lee Child in The New York Times Book Review.
 Nishant Dahiya reviewed it for NPR.
 British critic David Sexton wrote in the Evening Standard: "Those comparisons with Graham Greene aren't even flattering any more."
 Anita Sethi reviewed it in The Guardian with praise for its stylistic finesse.